 - Low-fat cottage cheese: If you suffer from nighttime heartburn, snacking on high-protein, low-fat foods like cottage cheese before bed can help fight acid reflux.
 It’s also loaded with calcium, which helps regulate your body’s production of melatonin.

 - Salmon: It might not be your first choice for a midnight snack, but dining on salmon for dinner could help you sleep more soundly.
-Recent British research found that having higher blood levels of DHA, the omega-3 fatty acid found in fatty fish, is associated with better sleep.
+Recent British research found that having higher blood levels of DHA, the omega-3 fatty acid found in fatty fish, is associated with better sleep in kids.
 But if you’re not a fan of fish, popping a 600-mg daily supplement is just as good.

 - Kiwi fruit: Another sweet treat that can help you sleep are kiwis, which are rich in potassium, calcium, phosphorus, folate, magnesium and more.
 A study from Taiwan found that eating two kiwis an hour before bed significantly improved sleep.

 - Popcorn: When air-popped and made with minimal oil, popcorn can be a healthy and satisfying snack.
 Two cups popped is only about 60 calories, and it brings satisfying carbohydrates, minerals and polyphenol antioxidants.
-Drizzle it with a little coconut oil instead of butter to up the ante with sleep-boosting lauric acid.
+Drizzle it with a little coconut oil instead of butter to up the ante with lauric acid.

 Have a Bedtime Routine, and Get Comfy